• Digging for Native American History in the Monadnock Region

 Wantastegok Cultural Center 350 Putney Rd, Brattleboro, VT, United States

 A story drawn from histories very close to home (Wantastegok), inspired by the only locally documented instance of spoken Abenaki language.
-The complexities of cross-cultural encounters in the lives of ...
+The complexities of cross-cultural encounters in the lives of the people here before us are carried forward today.
+It's good to know from whence we have come.
+Presentation free, casual, and open to everyone. ...
 Read more

 Free